TheOfficialPeter/TheOfficialPeter/README.md

 - 🔭 I’m currently working on commissions

-- 🌱 I’m currently learning OpenCV Image Segmentation
+- 🌱 I’m currently learning SLAM

 - ❓ Ask me about anything related to SQL or Web Scraping